writethedocs/www/docs/blog/write-the-docs-2019-stats.rst

 Thanks
 ------

 Thanks again to everyone who makes this community possible.
+The community is the people, and we're grateful to share our passion for docs with so many delightful people all around the world.

+We hope to connect with you during 2020, whether in person at one of our conferences or online in one of our collaboration platforms.

+Happy new year!

+The Write the Docs team